UncertainProd/SMtoPsychFNF/Readme.md

 # SM to Psych-engine JSON converter

-## This is a python script which convert Stepmania/Etterna Charts (*.sm) into FNF JSON files, which are compatible with the Psych-engine (as of v0.6.2)
+### This is a python script which converts Stepmania/Etterna Charts (*.sm files) into FNF JSON files, which are compatible with the Psych-engine (as of v0.6.2)

 #### Note: Does not support *.ssc files or json to sm conversion just yet